Trump: lawyers working on census citizenship question on July 4

 “Department of Commerce and the Department of Justice are working very hard on this, even on the 4th of July!”
 Trump wrote in another post early on Thursday.

+Trump was issuing an executive order on including the question, Axios reported, citing a senior legal source.

 The Supreme Court last week blocked the question from being included, saying administration officials had given a “contrived” rationale for including the query in the decennial U.S. population survey.

 The court, however, left open the possibility that the administration could offer a plausible rationale.

 Critics have called the citizenship question a Republican ploy to scare immigrants into not participating and engineer a population undercount in Democratic-leaning areas with high immigrant and Latino populations.
 They say that would benefit non-Hispanic whites and help Trump’s fellow Republicans gain seats in the House of Representatives and state legislatures when new electoral district boundaries are drawn.